carpentries/lesson-development-training/learners/checkout.md

 These checkout steps must be completed in the order listed above.

+![
+To complete their Carpentries Lesson Developer certification, participants in this training must attend a Pilot Workshop Debrief session and report on the experience of trialling some of their new lesson content.
+Participation in a separate GitHub Skill-up teaching skills and approaches for effective collaboration is optional but recommended for Lesson Developers.
+](../episodes/fig/cldt-checkout.svg){
+alt="A graphical representation of the schedule and checkout process for collaborative lesson development training." width="67%"}

 ### How will the Checkout steps be tracked?

 Trainees must send notes from their lesson pilot to [curriculum@carpentries.org](mailto:curriculum@carpentries.org) so that their progress can be tracked by the Curriculum Team.